 To get the most time having Companion Pass status in 2017 and 2018, this is the ideal time to apply for 1 or 2 Southwest credit cards and have complete your spending as early as possible in 2017.
 Please note that if you will likely not be approved for a Southwest credit card if you fall into the Chase 5/24 rule.

-TIP: If you apply for a Southwest credit card make sure to use an application link offering a sign up bonus of 50000 points instead of 40,000.
+TIP: If you apply for a Southwest credit card, make sure to use an application link offering a sign up bonus of 50000 points instead of 40,000 or 25,000 points.
 See How to Find a Southwest Credit Card 50,000 Sign-Up Bonus.

 Earning the Remaining 6,000 Companion Pass Qualifying Points